-Highway/Road - (Cadettes and above) Speed limits cannot exceed 40 mph.
-Participants cannot work in or around high-risk areas such as bridges, overpasses, medians, roundabouts, steep slopes.

-- Contact the owner or government agency (such as the State Department of Transportation) for permission.
+Highway/Road Cleanups (Cadettes and above)

+- Speed limits cannot exceed 40 mph.
+Participants cannot work in or around high-risk areas such as bridges, overpasses, medians, roundabouts, steep slopes. - Contact the owner or government agency (such as the State Department of Transportation) for permission.
 Many states and local governments have specific guidelines and safety rules to follow.
 Some states have safety videos for highway cleanups. - All participants should work facing traffic. - All participants wear bright clothing or light reflective gear, especially on overcast days. - Stay away from rural and winding two lane roads and highways. - Adult watchers are safety observers at the event.
 They do not participate in cleaning the area; they observe the roadway and participants to identify hazards and activate emergency warnings to avoid danger. - An adult watcher should stand ahead of the group facing traffic to flag cars to slow down.
 At least one adult watcher should be at the front and one at the back of the group.
 If the two adult watchers cannot keep each other in sight, additional adult watchers are required.
 Use of air horns should be considered to activate an emergency response. - Adult watchers must carry an air horn as an emergency warning device. - Use cones or large bright sign to indicate clean-up in progress.

 Adopt-A-Highway: Contact your state Department of Transportation.
 Many have safety tips, rules and regulations or videos.
-If your state does not have specific laws concerning adoptahighway and community clean-ups, reference another state.
-For example, in Wisconsin:

-Wisconsin Department of Transportation Adopt a Highway Safety Wisconsin Department of Highway Safety Education
+If your state does not have specific laws concerning adopt-a-highway and community clean-ups, reference another state.
+For example, Wisconsin Department of Transportation Adopt a Highway Safety

 Understand that waste products on the side of the road and in parks have the potential to be hazardous or poisonous.
 Research what those may be.
-The below video is provided by the Colorado Department of Transportation.
+The video below is provided by the Colorado Department of Transportation.

-Meth Lab Waste Recognition' Playing time: 7:52 video courtesy of Colorado Department of Transportation
+Meth Lab Waste Recognition: Playing time: 7:52 video courtesy of Colorado Department of Transportation

-Talk to girls with disabilities and their caregivers about special needs and accommodations.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
 Ensure state laws that are specific to children with special needs are adhered to.
-For example, the visual or hearing impaired may require very specific laws or guidelines.
-You may find more information here: Inclusion of persons with Disabilities in Service Days and Events
+For example, the visual or hearing impaired may require very specific laws or guidelines. for more information visit Inclusion of persons with Disabilities in Service Days and Events.

-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.